Enlarged pores and sebum control consultation; texture strategy Hobart

 Chemical peels

-Chemical peels involve applying a chemical solution to exfoliate the outer layer of the skin, promoting cell turnover and reducing the appearance of enlarged pores.
-These peels can range in strength from superficial to deep and help improve skin texture, tone, and clarity.
-Dermal peels are particularly effective in refining pores and revitalising dull, uneven skin.
+Chemical peels involve applying a chemical solution to exfoliate the outer layer of the skin, promoting gradual cell turnover and supporting the look of enlarged pores.
+These peels can range in strength from superficial to deep and may be considered for skin texture, tone, and clarity when selected carefully for skin type and pigment risk.
+Dermal peels are sometimes used to support congestion patterns and uneven texture, with temporary redness, peeling, and sensitivity possible.

 Skin Care + Topical Retinoids

 A consistent skincare routine with products like gentle cleansers, exfoliants, and moisturisers is vital for managing enlarged pores.
-Ingredients such as salicylic acid, niacinamide, and hyaluronic acid help control oil production and refine skin texture.
-Topical retinoids, including tretinoin, enhance cell turnover and collagen production, reducing pore visibility and preventing new blemishes.
-Regular use of these products leads to a smoother, more balanced complexion.
+Ingredients such as salicylic acid, niacinamide, and hyaluronic acid help support oil balance and hydration and refine skin texture.
+Topical retinoids, which are vitamin A derivatives, may support cell turnover and collagen organisation over time, which can help with visible congestion and texture.
+Irritation and dryness can occur, so a slower start and sunscreen use matter, particularly in Hobart’s high-UV months.

 Scroll to Top